Skip to Content

 • Companion Hub: the local app runtime and dashboard

-• Companion Portal: remote access, device pairing, and public access flows
+• CI Account: remote access, device pairing, and public access flows at hub.ci.computerΒ

 • First-party apps: Companion Intelligence apps that work on Hub and with Companion Memory

-Start with Installation if you want to run Hub now.
+Want to run Hub now?
+Your First Hour takes you from nothing installed to a working app on one page.
 Read on if you want the product map first.

 Why Companion Hub?

-• Digital sovereignty: run your apps, data, and AI on your own hardware
+• Ownership by default: run your apps, data, and AI on hardware you control

 • One dashboard: install apps, manage updates, check logs, and configure networking